lovetoys/lovetoys/README.md

 - **system** (String)
     the name of the system

-Toggle the specified system.
+If the system is running, stop it.
+If it is stopped, start it.

 #### Engine:addEntity(entity)

 - **entity** (Entity) - Instance of the Entity to be added

-Adds an entity to the engine and sends it to all systems that are interested in its component constellation.
+Adds an entity to the engine and registers it with all systems that are interested in its component constellation.

 #### Engine:removeEntity(entity, removeChildren, newParent)
 - **entity** - (Entity) - Instance of the Entity to be removed
 - **removeChildren** - (Boolean) Default is false
 - **newParent** - (Entity) - Instance of another entity, which should become the new Parent

-Removes the particular entity from the engine and all systems.
+Removes the particular entity instance from the engine and all systems.
-Depending on `removeChildren` all Children are going to deleted recursivly as well.
+Depending on `removeChildren` all Children are going to deleted recursively as well.
 If there is a new Parent defined, this entity becomes the new Parent of all children, otherwise they become children of `engine.rootEntity`.

 #### Engine:getEntitiesWithComponent(component)